Sajidur78/NootLangPlusPlus/README.md

 come again?

 ### Under the MIT License
 We want to share the love with everyone.
-That's why NootLang is proudly released under the MIT License, allowing for future generations of Yeeters to share their creative works without legal restriction!
+That's why NootLang is proudly released under the MIT License, allowing for future generations of intellectuals to share their creative works without legal restriction!